 28 January 2020

-For over 12 years we have been involved in the assessment and reinstatement of fire damaged buildings, as well as helping to provide action plans to address issues raised by Fire Service audits.
+We have been involved in the assessment and reinstatement of fire damaged buildings, as well as helping to provide action plans to address issues raised by Fire Service audits.

 This involves us inspecting the damaged building structures to assess;

 Once the visual inspections have been carried out, specialist teams are engaged to assess the damage to the soil, the temperature melting points of the steel, and other fire forensic analysis.
 These reviews will involve specialist testing equipment and are led by our knowledgeable and experienced engineers, in close collaboration with our clients’ project managers.

 MNP support the owners of the building in agreeing the scope and specification of work required to restore buildings back to commercial use, quickly and cost effectively.